"We have experience handling over 3000+ social security disability cases."

 If you’re married, please include your partner’s income as well.

 When you were working, we want to know how much you were making a month on average.
 If you are currently working, enter your monthly income.

 If you’re married, you do need to add in your partner’s income as well.

 $6000 is your estimated monthly disability income.

 Congratulations!
 You’re also a candidate for backpay.
 Backpay is an extra lump-sum payment you’ll receive with your first disability check.
 The largest backpay sum we’ve seen is in the amount of $60,000.

 You don’t qualify for a monthly disability check.
 However…

+It still a good idea to apply for disability as your situation can change.
 If you’d like to know how much backpay you’re entitled to, please leave your name & email address.
 Give us a few minutes to email you back.